THIEN HAU TEMPLE OR BA TEMPLE IN HO CHI MINH CITY

 Stone lion in the temple garden

-Carved wood door at Thien Hau Temple
+Carved wood door of the front shrine at Thien Hau Temple

-A big incense burner and a big incense holder are put in “thien tinh” (heaven well) makes the pagoda well airy and bright
+The big incense burner and a big incense holder are put in “thien tinh” (heaven well) makes the pagoda well airy and bright

-The big incense burner at Thien Hau Temple
+The big furnace at Thien Hau Temple

-Phuc Duc Chanh Than
+Phuc Duc Chanh Than altar

-Mon Quan Vuong
+Mon Quan Vuong altar

 The central shrine is put an incense burner between two cranes and lamps, all made from bronze, all of them make the place of worship more solemn.
 These objects were produced in 1886.